netniV/racktables-tasks/README.md

 enabled, it will create TasksItem and TasksDefinitions to handle the storage and creation of tasks.

+On completion of a task, if it is associated with an Object, this is updated with the details of the completed task and who it was completed by, providing a secured history of the task completion.

 ## Installation

 Install this plugin in the normal method for RackTables plugins.